Alaska Court Records

 What Happens When You Get A DUI for the First Time in Alaska?

-When a law enforcement officer suspects intoxication in a driver, the officer shall perform a field sobriety test to gauge cognitive ability.
-This test is standardized, but the officer may request that the driver submits to a chemical test.
+When a law enforcement officer suspects intoxication in a driver, the officer may perform a field sobriety test to gauge cognitive ability.
+This test is standardized, but the officer may request that the driver submit to a chemical test.
 The driver has the right to accept or refuse the chemical test.
-However, test refusal may result in unsavory penalties if adjudicated guilty in court and during the administrative hearing.
+However, test refusal may result in additional penalties if adjudicated guilty in court and during the administrative hearing.

-The officer shall issue a ticket for the traffic laws violated and also indict the driver for DUI.
+Generally, officers issue tickets for traffic law violations and indict drivers for DUI.
 The case proceeds to an arraignment where the driver faces formal charges for the offense.
 Meanwhile, the Division of Motor Vehicles shall immediately suspend the driver’s license pending an administrative hearing for reinstatement.
 Simultaneously, the driver must appear in court for his/her bench or jury trial.

 How Likely is Jail Time After a First DUI in Alaska?

 Very likely.
-A DUI is a Class A misdemeanor in Alaska, and per Alaska Stat. § 28.35.030 (b), the guilty offender must serve at least 72 hours in a community residential facility.
-He/she also face punitive fines, installation of an ignition interlock device, and the restriction of driving privileges for at least six (6) months.
-Nevertheless, the presiding judge has the discretion to increase the penalties on the guilty offender.
-The Division of Motor Vehicles estimates the cost of a first DUI conviction on this webpage.
+A DUI is a Class A misdemeanor in Alaska, the guilty offender may serve at least 72 hours in a community residential facility.
+He/she may also face punitive fines, installation of an ignition interlock device, and the restriction of driving privileges for at least six (6) months.
+Nevertheless, the presiding judge has the discretion to increase the penalties The Division of Motor Vehicles estimates the cost of a first DUI conviction on this webpage.

 What are the Typical Penalties for a DUI Conviction in Alaska?